A-n-d-R-o/MiQE-Mini-Quantum-Emulator/README.md

 ```python
 from MiQE import *
 ```
-Or just copy the code into the same file and use as is without importing.
+Alternatively, just copy the code into the same file without importing.

 ---